Understanding Code Violations in Virginia & Their Impact on Selling Your House

 To locate reputable cash buyers in Virginia, follow these steps:

-• Use Your Network: Reach out to local real estate professionals and investors you know.
-They can offer recommendations based on their experiences.
+- Use Your Network: Contact local real estate professionals and investors.
+They may have useful referral sources based on prior dealings.

 What should I expect in terms of pricing and the closing process when selling as-is?